shainisan/age-predictions-from-eeg/README.md

 The second approach made use of ConvNets, achieving a mean absolute error of 3.2, a significant improvement over the handcrafted feature approach.
 However, due to the limited dataset size and computational resources, these results should be interpreted cautiously.

 ### Credit
 The functions `create_model` and `create_estimator` that were used for the deep learning approach were taken from this [GitHub repository](https://github.com/meeg-ml-benchmarks/brain-age-benchmark-paper/blob/c57eba38c8b90dac9354f0f4f8148dbed7e56029/deep_learning_utils.py#L529).
 These functions were crucial for creating and compiling the model.
+They are based on the [Braindecode docs](https://braindecode.org/stable/auto_examples/plot_regression.html).

 This is in the notebook `Deep_learning_braindecode.ipynb`